thedailytexan/ut-dorm-explorer/_posts/2016-05-02-brackenridge.md

 #####Ben, computer science freshman#####

+_Have an opinion on this residence hall?
+[Share it with us!](https://goo.gl/forms/2FQQ17t7YAfFhlZT2)_

 ---

-_Residence hall history by Adam Humphrey_
+_Residence hall description by Adam Humphrey_